Richmond, Virginia, in the American Civil War

 Richmond, Virginia, served as the capital of the Confederate States of America during the American Civil War from May 1861 to April 1865.
-Besides its political status, it was a vital source of weapons and supplies for the war effort, as well as the terminus of five railroads; as such, it would have been defended by the Confederate States Army at all costs.
+Besides its political status, it was a vital source of weapons and supplies for the war effort, as well as the terminus of five railroads; as such, it was defended by the Confederate States Army at all costs.

 The Union made many attempts to invade Richmond.
 In the Peninsula Campaign of 1862, General George McClellan moved up the James River, almost to the suburbs of the city, but was beaten back by Robert E. Lee in the Seven Days Battles.
 In 1864–65, General Ulysses S. Grant laid siege to nearby Petersburg.
 By April 1865, the Confederate government realized the siege was almost over and abandoned the city lest they be captured.
 The retreating Confederates chose to burn military supplies rather than let them fall into Union hands; the resulting fire destroyed much of central Richmond.

 Strategic and symbolic significance

 Virginia State Capitol, used as the Confederate Capitol.
 To the left is the Customs House, used by the Confederate Department of the Treasury and the offices of the President and Vice President.

 In the 1860 United States census, Richmond was the 25th largest urban area in the United States, with a population of 37,910.
-The city had been the capital of Virginia since 1780, and became the third largest city in the Confederacy.
+The city had been the capital of Virginia since 1780, and became the third largest city in the Confederacy behind New Orleans and Charleston.